dawidolko/Web-Interface-Design/README.md

 /Lab: This folder contains ready-made interface templates that can be used as a starting point for web design.

-/Courses: Here are CSS styles that can be applied to web interface designs for consistent appearance and formatting.

 ## **How ​​to start:**

 Clone the repository to your local computer: